Bangkok and Environs

 Meanwhile, it is noteworthy that other airports such as Suvarnabhumi Airport and other provincial international airports remain open, dry and operational.
 Therefore, getting to the other northern, southern and north eastern destinations could still be done, and encourage via air transport.
 Travelling to Ayutthaya via rails and road ways continue to be hampered by floods.
 Major destinations in the north such as Chiang Mai and Chiang Rai, northeastern capitals and southern tour interests are still available, with hotels offering exceptional bargains, and promotions to highlight their offers.

-Southern playgrounds such as Phuket and Koh Samui are still widely open and tour operators continue to provide excellent service.
+Southern playgrounds such as and Koh Samui are still widely open and tour operators continue to provide excellent service.